User Research

 My presentation 'Career Paths: UX/UI Design' from 15 Dec.
 2021 illustrates the history of UX by telling my own career story.
 It describes different roles within UX, where UX sits within an organisation, UX maturity of organisations, and provides insights into the UX job market and salaries.

-The new UXPA accreditation has been launched at the World Usability Congress in October 2023.
+The new UX Professional Accreditation has been launched at the World Usability Congress in October 2023.
 With this accreditation you can show that you are experienced and proficient in UX.
-It is a program of the UXPA International and provides voluntary accreditation of UX professionals into a registry of professionals around UX, human-centered design and strategy.
+It provides voluntary accreditation of UX professionals into a registry of professionals around UX, human-centered design and strategy and is supported by the UXPA International.
+I received my accreditation #031101003 on 30 May 2024.

 User Research & Agile